studio24/cookie-message/README.md

 }
 ```

-Load this JavaScript at the bottom of the page:
+Load this JavaScript at the bottom of the page to hide the cookie message after the first view (yes, this sets a cookie to hide the cookie message).

 ```html
 <script src="cookie-message.js"></script>